chickengods/.dotfiles/README.md

-# dotfiles
+# Donelson Graham Berger's dotfiles

-personal dot files setup
+This is will one day contain setup instructions.